-State law prohibits organized gambling in Residence Halls and Walking Sticks.
+State law prohibits organized gambling in Residence Halls and University Village at Walking Sticks.
 Organized gambling is defined as: "Any behavior or wagering, for self or others, whether for money or not, no matter how slight or insignificant, where the outcome is certain or depends on chance."